 Why are there so many tree stumps left behind after clearing is done?

-To ensure our teams could assess and clear as many areas as fast as possible after Cyclone Fina hit, we have completed tree clearing work in many instances without removing the tree stump.
+To ensure our teams could assess and clear as many areas as fast as possible after Cyclone Fina hit, we completed tree clearing work in many instances without removing the tree stump.

 While removal of the damaged and hazardous sections of the trees was a high priority, the job of removing the stumps is extensive.